Loading...

 Founded by two Hungarian immigrants in the US, the Paul & Daisy Soros Fellowship for New Americans supports immigrants and their children as they pursue graduate education.

-Each merit-based award is worth US$90,000, and there are 30 fellowships on offer every year.
+Each merit-based award is worth up to US$90,000, and there are 30 fellowships on offer every year.
 You can use the funds to pay for two years’ graduate study at any college or university you choose.

 The application process is competitive, and applicants need to showcase their creativity, organizational skills, initiative, and accomplishments.